Team

 Lab Manager

-Drew obtained a B.S. in Biology from East Stroudsburg University.
+Drew joined the Medicinal Chemistry Nucleus in November 2021.
+She obtained a B.S. in Biology from East Stroudsburg University.
 Throughout her career, she has worked in wildlife research and biomedical engineering labs at the University of Illinois and Georgia Tech.
-She now uses her skills in lab management as a Lab Manager for the MCKC.
+She now uses her skills in lab management as a Lab Manager for the Medicinal Chemistry Nucleus.
 She also works as a research assistant helping various projects and collaborations.

 Research Associate